TobikoData/sqlmesh/docs/concepts/overview.md

 # Overview

-This document provides a conceptual overview of what SQLMesh does and how its components fit together.
+This page provides a conceptual overview of what SQLMesh does and how its components fit together.

 ## What is data transformation?
 Data is essential for understanding what is happening with your business or application; it helps you make informed decisions.

 However, data in its raw form (application logs, transactional database tables, etc.) is not particularly useful for making decisions.
 By joining various tables together or computing aggregations, it's easier to interpret, analyze, and take action based on data.

 As data becomes integrated into your business operations, you are likely to add more raw data sources, create more joins and aggregations, and send results to more places (such as BI dashboards or executive reports).
-Code and configurations proliferate, and the overall system complexity can become overwhelming.
+Code and configurations proliferate, and the overall system complexity becomes overwhelming.

 This is where a data transformation platform comes in: to make it easy to create and organize complex data systems with many dependencies and relationships.